wp-plugins/dk-new-medias-image-rotator-widget/readme.txt

 = 0.2.3 =

 With version 0.2.3 you can open linked images in a new tab/window.
 This version also fixes the issue where some images were linking to undefined links.
 Also, now a users cursor will only turn to a pointer if the image they're hovering over is linked.
 Also fixes a fade transition speed bug.
 Update now!

+= 0.2.4 =

+You can now add images to your rotator using WordPress' new 3.5 Media Uploader.
+We've also added better responsive support and fixed a few bugs related to linking images.